Top Excel Formulas and Functions You Should Know

 3. COUNT

 The function COUNT() counts the total number of cells in a range that contains a number.
-It does not include the cell, which is blank, and the ones that hold data in any other format apart from numeric.
+It does not include the blank cell and the ones that hold data in formats format other than numeric.

 excelcount